No Mean Feat: Simple, Strong Baselines for Context Compression: Baseline Methods

-We propose a simple compression architecture that relies only on mean pooling of encoded representations. \autoref{fig:arch:pool} illustrates our approach.
+The first baseline compresses context representations via non-overlapping mean pooling over a bidirectionally-encoded sequence. \autoref{fig:arch:pool} illustrates this approach.
 Given a document, we compute its representation with an encoder, and apply a non-overlapping mean pooling operator with window size $\comprate$, the same size as the compression ratio, and stride $\comprate$ to generate continuous vectors as the output compression.

 Formally, let $\encodingseq = (\encoding_1,\ldots,\encoding_\lencontext) \in \mathbb{R}^{\lencontext \times \embdim}$ denote the sequence of hidden states produced by the encoder.
 For a compression ratio $\comprate \in \allcomprates$, we partition the sequence into $k$ consecutive, non-overlapping blocks: